 When Is the Best Time

-The time of year you choose to visit San Diego can make or break your trip, depending on what you plan to do and see.
+The time of year you choose to visit San Diego in California can make or break your trip, depending on what you plan to do and see.
 You’ll want to consider the time of year that is best for your activities.

 Our best time tips and our monthly guide will help you make the right decision for your next San Diego visit.